Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Background

 \subsection{Notation}

 \textbf{Probability measures.} Let $\mathbb{X}$ and $\mathbb{Y}$ be two non-empty sets.
 Denote by $\mathcal{P}(\mathbb{X})$ the set of probability measures supported on $\mathbb{X}$.
 Let $\mu \in \mathcal{P}(\mathbb{X})$ and $\nu \in \mathcal{P}(\mathbb{Y})$.
-A function $\phi:\mathbb{X}\to\mathbb{R}$ is said to be integrable with respect to $\mu$ if it has finite expectation under $\mu$, i.e. ${\mathbb{E}_{X \sim \mu} \big| \phi(X) \big| = \int_\mathbb{X} \vert \phi(x) \vert \, d\mu(x) < \infty}$.
+A function $\phi:\mathbb{X}\to\mathbb{R}$ is said to be integrable with respect to $\mu$ if it has finite expectation under $\mu$, i.e. \rtypo{${\mathbb{E}_{\vector{\rv{X}} \sim \mu} \big| \phi(\vector{\rv{x}}) \big| = \int_\mathbb{X} \vert \phi(\vector{x}) \vert \, d\mu(\vector{x}) < \infty}$}.
 The space of functions integrable with respect to $\mu$ is denoted

 The mathematical objects that we discuss can take on a discrete, continuous or mixed nature.
-Averages can be notated using one or more of sum, integral or expectation notation.
+Averages can be \marginpar{R1}\rtypo{computed} using one or more of sum, integral or expectation notation.
 While in principle these objects can be dealt with using one unified notation as an integral with respect to a measure, for ease of reading we sometimes prefer to explicitly write out the same equation using multiple notations.
 To simplify notation, we will assume that every probability measure has an associated probability density function or probability mass function.

-\textbf{Nonnegative unnormalised measures.} Most of the time, we will be interested in distances defined over the space of probability measures.
+\textbf{Nonnegative \rtypo{unnormalized} measures.} Most of the time, we will be interested in distances defined over the space of probability measures.
 Unless otherwise stated, all measures are probability measures.
-In some cases (for example, \S~\ref{sec:unbalanced_OT}), these distances generalise to spaces containing nonnegative and finite measures that are not necessarily probability measures.
-Where we deal with such nonnegative unnormalised measures, we will mention this close to where they are introduced.
-In such cases, the expectation notation $\mathbb{E}_{X \sim \mu} \cdot$ is inappropriate and we resort to integrals $\int_{\mathbb{X}} \cdot d \mu(x) $ or sums.
-We denote by $\mathcal{M}_+(\mathbb{X})$ the space of finite nonnegative unnormalised measures supported over $\mathbb{X}$.
+In some cases (for example, \S~\ref{sec:unbalanced_OT}), these distances \rtypo{generalize} to spaces containing nonnegative and finite measures that are not necessarily probability measures.
+Where we deal with such nonnegative \rtypo{unnormalized} measures, we will mention this close to where they are introduced.
+In such cases, the expectation notation \rtypo{$\mathbb{E}_{\vector{\rv{x}} \sim \mu} \cdot$} is inappropriate and we resort to integrals \rtypo{$\int_{\mathbb{X}} \cdot d \mu(\vector{x}) $} or sums.
+We denote by $\mathcal{M}_+(\mathbb{X})$ the space of finite nonnegative \rtypo{unnormalized} measures supported over $\mathbb{X}$.